-Tesla, Chinese Ev Brands Jostle For Limelight At German Fair
+Tesla, Chinese EV brands jostle for limelight at German fair

 Chinese manufacturers are starting "their assault on Europe with the IAA", said industry analyst Ferdinand Dudenhoeffer from the Center Automotive Research in Germany.

-Chinese groups benefit from lower production costs, allowing them to offer cut-throat prices at a time when entry-level EVs are still a rarity, said industry expert Eric Kirstetter from the Roland Berger consulting firm.
+Chinese groups benefit from lower production costs, allowing them to offer cut-throat prices at a time when entry-level EVs are still a rarity.

-"They will create their brand universe by stepping up their marketing investments more than others, including through trade fairs," he added.
+Mercedes-Benz CEO Ola Kallenius said it was necessary for European firms to stay competitive in the face of stiff competition.

+"Don't make it worse.
+Don't start a debate that we should work less hours at the same pay, those types of things.
+That would be going the wrong direction," Kallenius told reporters at the IAA on Sunday.

+He added that it was "crucial" for VW to succeed in China's domestic EV market -- where it is currently lagging far behind China's BYD and Tesla.

+"The more electric cars we have, the more we can benefit from economies of scale," Blume said.

-In all, 41 percent of exhibitors at the industry fair have their headquarters in China, including brands such as BYD and Leapmotor.
+In all, 41 percent of exhibitors at the industry fair have their headquarters in China, including brands such as BYD, Leapmotor and Geely.

 Contrary to the Asian onslaught, participation from European carmakers at the IAA will be muted.